-As we age a variety of physiological and environmental changes can make it difficult to maintain a healthy lifestyle.
-Older individuals may begin to consume fewer calories and nutrients and limit physical activity as their strength decreases.
-This may result in malnutrition and other related health issues which increases risk of injury, disease, and hospitalizations.
-This can ultimately speed up the aging process and lead to early death.
+As we age, a variety of physiological and environmental changes can make it difficult to maintain a healthy lifestyle.
+Older individuals may begin to consume fewer calories and nutrients and/or limit physical activity as their strength decreases.
+This may result in malnutrition and other related health issues, which then increases risk of injury, disease, and hospitalizations.
+Any of these issues can ultimately speed up the aging process and lead to early death.
 Malnutrition may occur due to limited meal access, modified mealtime experiences, changes in meal quality, or a combination of these factors.

 You Will Learn: